Mychal Rivera: 2013

 He began his rookie season as the backup tight end behind Jeron Mastrud and caught two passes for 26-yards in a season opening loss to the Indianapolis Colts.
-On September 29, 2013, he caught his first career touchdown on an 18-yard pass from Matt Flynn.
-The Raiders would go on to lose 14-24 to the Washington Redskins.
-The following week, Rivera earned his first career start against the San Diego Chargers and caught one pass for 5-yards.
+On September 29, 2013, against Washington, he caught his first career touchdown on an 18-yard pass from Matt Flynn.
+The following week, Rivera earned his first career start against the San Diego Chargers.
 On November 17, 2013, he caught a season-high five passes for 54 receiving yards and caught his second touchdown pass on a 26-yard pass from Matt McGloin.
 Rivera suffered a concussion following a helmet-to-helmet hit by Michael Griffin in the Raiders' loss to the Tennessee Titans on November 24, 2013.
 He finished his first season with 38 catches for 407 receiving yards and 4 touchdowns while starting 3 games and appearing in all 16 regular season contests.

 2014

 Rivera began his second season as the starting tight end but shared the role throughout the year with David Ausberry.
 In the season opener against the New York Jets, he caught three passes for 31 yards.
-After an 0-4 start, head coach Dennis Allen was fired and Tony Sparano was named the interim head coach.
+After an 0–4 start, head coach Dennis Allen was fired and Tony Sparano was named the interim head coach.
 On November 2, 2014, Rivera finished a loss to the Seattle Seahawks with a career-high 8 receptions for 38 receiving yards and caught his first two touchdown passes of the season from rookie quarterback Derek Carr.
-The following week against the Denver Broncos, he caught 6 passes for 64-yards and a touchdown during the Raider's 17-41 loss.
+The following week against the Denver Broncos, he caught 6 passes for 64-yards and a touchdown during the Raider's 17–41 loss.
 On December 7, 2014, Rivera caught 7 passes for a career-high 109 receiving yards and a touchdown against the San Francisco 49ers.
-The next game, he caught another 7 passes for 39 receiving yards during a 13-31 loss at Kansas City.
 He finished his second season with 58 catches, 534 receiving yards, and 4 touchdowns in 10 starts and 16 regular season games.
-The Oakland Raiders finished 3-13 in 2014.
+The Oakland Raiders finished 3–13 in 2014.